CMSgov/design-system/COMPONENT_MATURITY.md

 -- JAWS + Edge
 -- iOS + Safari + Mobile VoiceOver (as time permits)

-#### When to define as 'Not applicable'?
-When the component has no interactive elements like a button or text input a 'Not applicable' state can be applied.

-#### How to test?
-Testing is a manual process and takes some time to understand how screen readers work.
-Use the instructions provided in the [Accessibility Champions guidance (Google docs)](https://docs.google.com/document/d/1-2W9Gm97lBWWv8ljjjQ20JJEHS4DF8ldqHBIY4yWhFs/edit#bookmark=id.649z7zqdm5au "Accessibility Champions guide") to learn how to use a screen reader.
-Deque University also provides some guidance and demos on [how to use a screen reader (external link)](https://dequeuniversity.com/screenreaders/ "How to use a screen reader").

 ### Keyboard navigation
 Component is fully navigable with a keyboard.

-#### About
-Keyboard navigation is tested using this [keyboard acceptance criteria (Confluence document)](https://confluence.cms.gov/display/CMSWDS/Keyboard+Navigation+Testing "Keyboard acceptance criteria").

 #### When to define as 'Not applicable'?
 When the component has no interactive elements like a button or text input a 'Not applicable' state can be applied.

 #### How to test?
+Keyboard navigation is tested using this [keyboard acceptance criteria (Confluence document)](https://confluence.cms.gov/display/CMSWDS/Keyboard+Navigation+Testing "Keyboard acceptance criteria").

 Use this [guidance from WebAIM (external link)](https://webaim.org/techniques/keyboard/ "WebAIM keyboard navigation guidance") to navigate components using a keyboard.

 ## Code